Want to reduce your expenses by 5-8% annually?

 In this step by step process, we will cover:

-I am sure that you would agree with me that procurement cost savings is the main KPI (Key Performance Indicator) for any procurement department.
+Procurement cost savings is the primary KPI (Key Performance Indicator) for any procurement department.
 Understandably, procurement professionals focus on this one main performance indicator.

-There is a lot of evidence of procurement focus on savings
+There is a lot of evidence of procurement focusing on savings.

 This is the most objective and easy way (if done right) of measuring procurement performance.
 Also, this is the primary mission of the procurement department in most companies.
-So no doubt this is a highly visible and tracked procurement performance indicator.
+So no doubt, this is an obvious and tracked procurement performance indicator.

 Depending upon the industry, cost savings could be a major lever that senior management can use to drive higher EBITDA margins.

 No discussion about cost savings is complete unless you differentiate between cost savings and cost avoidance.
 Procurement should be tracking both cost savings and cost avoidance to better understand the total value delivered by procurement.

 As per CIPS.org (The Chartered Institute of Procurement and Supply

 “Cost avoidance is a reduction in cost resulting in a spend that is lower than would otherwise have been if the cost avoidance exercise had not been undertaken.”